pydata/patsy/doc/formulas.rst

    .. |a- a-:b-| image:: figures/redundancy-ar-arbr.png

-and then we greedily recombine the pieces that are left by repeatedly merging adjacent pieces:
+and then we greedily recombine the pieces that are left by repeatedly merging adjacent pieces according to the rule `ANYTHING
++ ANYTHING : FACTOR- = ANYTHING : FACTOR`:

 .. container:: align-center